Journal

 I think the smaller venue was actually of higher quality than larger counterparts like South by Southwest.
 While there is of course much to be learned at SXSW, due to the sheer amount of attendees and speakers, it’s tough to really absorb all that is going on amidst the commotion.

-I’ve heard it said that a priciple of good stand-up comedy is: “leave ‘em wanting more,” and that’s how I felt about this year’s WJS.
-That’s not to say I was let down, rather that everything was high quality.
+I've heard it said that a principle of good stand-up comedy is: "leave 'em wanting more," and that's how I felt about this year's Webmaster Jam Session.
+That's not to say I was let down, rather that everything was high quality.
 CoffeeCup might primarily be a software company, but they sure know how to put on a conference.
 For this only being their 2nd, it was well polished.

 WJS badge